 The grammar of the Greek text indicates that it is Christ himself who makes the shout.
-The text is also very clear that it is not "the archangel's voice" but "the voice of an archangel."
+The text is also very clear that it is not "the archangel's voice" but "an archangel-like voice."
 This is significant for a couple of reasons.
 First, there is more than one archangel mentioned in the Bible.
 Secondly, an archangel is not the one shouting, it is Christ who is shouting.
 His very words are what cause the events of the rapture to occur.
 Apparently, the sound of this command is so powerful that Paul could only describe it as sounding like it came from an archangel.
+This calling forth by Jesus will be like the account of Him raising Lazarus from the dead where, "he cried out with a loud voice, 'Lazarus, come out."